HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 10. Copy and paste the following link into where it asks for a URL: `https://allmaps.xyz/maps/8d5cc5d1fec615d6/{z}/{x}/{y}.png`
 ![Screenshot of XYZ Connection wizard in QGIS](media/25.png)
-> To learn how to we georeferenced this [map from our Digital Collections](https://iiif.lib.harvard.edu/manifests/view/ids:445002895), you can follow [this tutorial](https://harvardmapcollection.github.io/tutorials/allmaps/georeference/).
+> To learn how we georeferenced this [map from our Digital Collections](https://iiif.lib.harvard.edu/manifests/view/ids:445002895), you can follow [this tutorial](https://harvardmapcollection.github.io/tutorials/allmaps/georeference/).

 11. Accept all other defaults.
 Select `OK`.